Freedom Akinmoladun: Tennessee Titans

 On August 24, 2021, Akinmoladun was claimed off waivers by the Tennessee Titans.
 He was waived on August 29, 2021.

 New York Jets

 On December 21, 2021, Akinmoladun was signed to the New York Jets practice squad.
 He appeared in one game, which was Week 16 against the Jaguars, for the Jets in the 2021 season.

 Philadelphia Stars

 Akinmoladun was selected with the sixth pick of the second round of the 2022 USFL draft by the Philadelphia Stars.

 St. Louis BattleHawks

 The St. Louis BattleHawks selected Akinmoladun in the first round of the 2023 XFL Supplemental Draft on January 1, 2023.
 He re-signed with the team on January 31, 2024.
+He was released on March 19, 2026.

+Omaha Beef

+Akinmoladun was signed by the Omaha Beef of the National Arena League on May 7, 2026.

 Personal life

 Freedom's older brother, Olu'Kayode Akinmoladun, played college football at Nebraska–Kearney before going on to play professionally for various indoor football teams, including the Green Bay Blizzard, Texas Revolution, and Omaha Beef; additionally, Freedom's younger brother, Justice Akinmoladun, was playing college football at Washburn as of 2022.